What Happens When You Declare Bankruptcy In Canada? (Debts That Stay)

 The concept behind a personal bankruptcy in Canada is relatively simple.
-When you file for bankruptcy, you surrender your assets in return for the discharge of your debts.
-Just as there are some bankruptcy exemptionsfrom losing all your assets, there are some exceptions to the discharge of all your debts.
+When you file for bankruptcy, you surrender assets in return for the discharge of your debts.
+Just as there are some bankruptcy exemptions which mean that you don’t lose all your assets, there are also some exceptions to the discharge of all your debts.
 Both are affected when debts are secured by assets, as in a mortgage.

-In a bankruptcy, here are some examples of debts that go away:
+Although bankruptcy does not clear all debts, here are some examples of unsecured debts that go away:

 - Credit card balances